vouch/vouch-proxy/README.md

 Please do let us know when you have deployed Vouch Proxy with your preffered IdP or library so we can update the list.

-If Vouch is running on the same host as the Nginx reverse proxy the response time from the `/validate` endpoint to Nginx should be less than 1ms
+If Vouch is running on the same host as the Nginx reverse proxy the response time from the `/validate` endpoint to Nginx should be **less than 1ms**.

 ---